top (23K)

 To continue repeat from *, where the next stitch (d to c on the diagram) is the same as from (a) to (b).
 Carry on in this manner across the row.

 Between our two rows of three sided stitch we will add a more delicate pulled work stitch.
 Ringed back stitch produces a wider line, which can also be used for borders.
-There are a number of different ways to stitch this, the instructions below show my favourite method.
+There are a number of different ways to stitch this, the instructions below show my favorite method.

 Again we are working from right to left, with each stitch going over two fabric threads.
 We will complete half of the first "circle" and then the alternate half of the next.